TechThomas/a11y-google-maps/documentation/dev_steps.md

 ## Tooltips for Markers

-We are goin to use [InfoBubble](https://github.com/googlemaps/js-info-bubble) library to add marker tooltip on focus.
+We are going to use [InfoBubble](https://github.com/googlemaps/js-info-bubble) library to add support for the marker tooltip to display on keyboard focus.

-Add `focus` and `blur` event listeners for cluster to show/hide tooltip when focused on single marker:
+We add `focus` and `blur` event listeners for cluster to show/hide tooltip when focused on single marker:

 ```
     ClusterIcon.prototype.onAdd = function() {